 When a person unwittingly incurs guilt in regard to any of the LORD’s commandments about things not to be done, and does one of them—

 3If it is the anointed priest who has incurred guilt, so that blame falls upon the people, he shall offer for the sin of which he is guilty a bull of the herd without blemish as a sin offeringa to the LORD.
-4He shall bring the bull to the entrance of the Tent of Meeting, before the Lord, and lay his hand upon the head of the bull.
+4He shall bring the bull to the entrance of the Tent of Meeting, before the LORD, and lay his hand upon the head of the bull.
 The bull shall be slaughtered before the LORD, 5and the anointed priest shall take some of the bull’s blood and bring it into the Tent of Meeting.
 6The priest shall dip his finger in the blood, and sprinkle of the blood seven times before the LORD, in front of the curtain of the Shrine.
 7The priest shall put some of the blood on the horns of the altar of aromatic incense, which is in the Tent of Meeting, before the LORD; and all the rest of the bull’s blood he shall pour out at the base of the altar of burnt offering, which is at the entrance of the Tent of Meeting.
 8He shall remove all the fat from the bull of sin offering: the fat that covers the entrails and all the fat that is about the entrails; 9the two kidneys and the fat that is on them, that is at the loins; and the protuberance on the liver, which he shall remove with the kidneys—10just as it is removed from the ox of the sacrifice of well-being.
 The priest shall turn them into smoke on the altar of burnt offering.
 11But the hide of the bull, and all its flesh, as well as its head and legs, its entrails and its dung—12all the rest of the bull—he shall carry to a clean place outside the camp, to the ash heap, and burn it up in a wood fire; it shall be burned on the ash heap.